D3Hunter/blog/programming/specifications/bitcoin.md

 - RPC Byte Order: reversed: The rationale for the reversal is unknown, but it likely stems from Bitcoin Core’s use of hashes (which are byte arrays in C++) as integers for the purpose of determining whether the hash is below the network target
 - target: The target is the threshold below which a block header hash must be in order for the block to valid, and `nBits` is the encoded form of the `target threshold` as it appears in the `block header`.
 - Coinbase transaction(Generation transaction): The first transaction in a block.
 Always created by a miner, it includes a single coinbase.
+- `coinbase`: A special field used as the sole input for `coinbase transaction`.
+The coinbase allows claiming the block reward and provides up to 100 bytes for arbitrary data.占了普通事务的sigScript的位置
 - `The number of Bitcoins generated per block` starts at 50 and is halved every 210,000 blocks (about four years).
 - Hash Rate: The hash rate is the measuring unit of the processing power of the Bitcoin network.
 - Bitcoin mining is the process of making computer hardware do mathematical calculations for the Bitcoin network to `confirm transactions and increase security`.
 As a reward for their services, Bitcoin miners can collect `transaction fees` for the transactions they confirm, along with `newly created bitcoins`.